Nicaragua: A Culinary Tour to Central America’s Crossroads

 With its vicinity to the Caribbean and a strong indigenous culture, Nicaraguan food is a melting pot, literally!
 Tastes of island seafood, Spanish spices, and fresh indigenous ingredients make Nicaraguan food something different, and delicious!
 Careli Tours has made a tour just for those who wish to immerse themselves in this countries culture and flavors!

 Corn is used throughout Nicaraguan cooking but it has a social use in the countries history.
 Historians say that the vegetable was used for trading between local societies.

-Nicaraguans use corn in all forms, from snacks to main dishes, deserts, even in certain beverages.
+Nicaraguans use corn in all forms, from snacks to main dishes, desserts, even in certain beverages.
 Chicha and Pinol is a traditional Nicaraguan drink based from corn.

-The kernels are baked, dried, and grinded up into a gridy powder, mixed with certain spices and then added to milk, water, or coffee.
+The kernels are baked, dried, and ground up into a gritty powder, mixed with certain spices and then added to milk, water, or coffee.
 Nactamal is a main dish served in the South American country on special occasions like Christmas or weddings.
-Cornhusks or banana leaves are wrapped around variations of meats, cheeses, and vegetables rolled in a ground corn and butter dough, and steamed.
-The presentation is like a gift to each person, unwrapping the cornhusks to find the delicious meal inside.
+Corn husks or banana leaves are wrapped around variations of meats, cheeses, and vegetables rolled in a ground corn and butter dough and steamed.
+The presentation is like a gift to each person, unwrapping the corn husks to find the delicious meal inside.

 Perrereque is the Nicaraguan cornbread.
 Made with fresh homemade cornmeal, the corn cake is a staple in many households.